AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Optimize across kernel boundaries

 \subsection{List generation removal}

 This is the easiest whole program optimization, yet it leads to significantly higher performance for sparse computations in certain cases.
-A list generation task takes as input a mask and outputs a list.
-Two list generation tasks with the same parent list and the same mask as the input outputs the same list, and we can eliminate one of them.
+A list generation task is idempotent in the sense that, if its input parent list state and the mask state is the same, it will always produce the same list state.
+Because of this property, if no modifying task is launched between two struct-for loops over the same SNode, the state versions in the SFG will stay the same.
+Thus the list generation tasks associated with the later loop can be safely eliminated.

 List generation removal not only saves unnecessary execution time on generating the sparse element lists, but also opens up opportunities for other optimizations.
-For example, if two struct-for tasks are using the same list after list generation removal, a {\em task fusion} may be able to fuse the tasks.
+For example, if two struct-for tasks are using the same list after list generation removal, a {\em task fusion} may fuse the tasks.